sangwoopark-njit/sangwoopark-njit.github.io/publpics/supply-chain.md

 of closed loop supply chains (SCs) by involving multiple stakeholders, with both firms belonging to the linear supply chain stages and organizations from the external industrial networks, carrying out the circular activities.
-Several exam- ples have been provided by previous works, where recycled polyethylene terephthalate (PET) bottles and textile materials may be used for construction or waste cooking oil from a food supply chain utilized to produce bio-fuels.
+Several examples have been provided by previous works, where recycled polyethylene terephthalate (PET) bottles and textile materials may be used for construction or waste cooking oil from a food supply chain utilized to produce bio-fuels.
 Despite